Just because photography isn’t part of your content strategy, doesn’t mean you have to neglect Instagram.

 Finally, take the time to respond to comments on your Instagram photos.
 You should also make a point of looking at your followers’ photos and responding to them.
 The more you interact, the more respect your followers will gain for you.
 Interaction also helps followers recommend you to their friends.

 Have you built an audience on Instagram?
+Or how to find great Instagram Designers?
 Share your stories with us in the comments section below.